AVA-AVD: Audio-Visual Speaker Diarization in the Wild: Related Work

-{\bf Speaker Verification with Faces and Voices.} Off-the-shelf verification methods including speech verification~\cite{wan2018generalized,chung2020in} and face recognition~\cite{deng2019arcface,parkhi2015deep} are often applied to extract discriminative embeddings.
+{\bf Speaker Verification with Faces and Voices.} Off-the-shelf verification methods including speaker verification~\cite{wan2018generalized,chung2020in} and face recognition~\cite{deng2019arcface,parkhi2015deep} are often used to extract discriminative embeddings.
 These models are pretrained on large-scale datasets~\cite{Chung18b,Nagrani17,cao2018vggface2,guo2016ms} with a large number of identities.
-Thus, they can generalize well on the unseen videos.
+Thus, they can generalize well for in-the-wild videos.
 Based on the pretrained models, many interesting downstream tasks have been explored, such as deep clustering~\cite{jiang2019dm2c,hu2017learning}, face clustering~\cite{tapaswi2019video,jin2017end}, person search~\cite{xia2020online}, person clustering~\cite{brown2021face}, as well as speaker diarization~\cite{landini2022bayesian,chung2019said}.
-The above verification models are all uni-modal.
-However, cross-modal links between one person's face and voice can also reveal the speaker's identity and has been extensively studied in~\cite{nagrani2018learnable,nagrani2018seeing,gao2021visualvoice,wen2018disjoint,wen2021seeking}.
-To this end, our model also leverages this cross-modal correlation and dynamically learns both uni-modal and cross-modal similarities in a unified framework.
+Although the above verification models have a relatively strong generalization ability, they are all designed for uni-modal verification or identification tasks.
+However, cross-modal links between one person's face and voice can also reveal the speaker's identity and have been extensively studied in~\cite{nagrani2018learnable,nagrani2018seeing,gao2021visualvoice,wen2018disjoint,wen2021seeking}.

-{\bf Modeling Cross-modal Relationships.} Apart from feature extraction, deep neural networks can also model the relationship between two samples.
-Learning a feature comparison function achieves great success in a range of interesting tasks, such as patch-based matching~\cite{han2015matchnet,zagoruyko2015learning}, few-shot classification~\cite{sung2018learning,vinyals2016matching,koch2015siamese}, and object relation reasoning~\cite{santoro2017simple,hu2018relation,zhou2018temporal}.
-Especially, several previous works have explored modeling audio-visual relationships for cross-modal verification~\cite{nagrani2018seeing}, audio-visual speaker recognition~\cite{tao2020audio}, and unsupervised audio-visual correspondence learning~\cite{arandjelovic2017look,korbar2018cooperative,Chung16a}.
-Unlike any of the above, our work tackles audio-visual speaker diarization by predicting similarity scores rather than using fixed linear metrics~\cite{snell2017prototypical}.